pradeephubgit/appsignal-docs/source/faq.html.md

 ### What programming languages does AppSignal support?

-AppSignal supports the [Ruby](https://www.ruby-lang.org/en/) and [Elixir](https://elixir-lang.org/) programming languages.
+AppSignal supports the [Node.js](https://nodejs.dev), [Ruby](https://www.ruby-lang.org/en/) and [Elixir](https://elixir-lang.org/) programming languages and/or runtime.
 We also have [JavaScript packages](/front-end) available for the browser to catch client-side errors.

 ### Filtering data